-For me, eating sensibly, exercising enough and being healthy go very much hand in hand with being frugal.
+For me, healthy eating, and exercising enough, go hand in hand with being frugal.
 The one essential ingredient doesn’t cost a penny – determination.
 No amount of expensive gym memberships, tins of ‘diet drinks’ or superfoods can give you this.
 It’s already there, waiting inside of you!
 In fact, beware of the ‘buying things instead of doing things’ trap where you buy memberships, diet pills, expensive programmes of various sorts and feel that’s you sorted now.
 Without the determination ‘things’ are worthless.

 Of course bringing it to the fore and keeping it there can be quite tricky.
-You have to respect yourself enough to know that you deserve to be healthy and slim.
-We are burdened with a media that seeks to convince us we should be twiglike to be beautiful which can be very undermining to our self esteem.
+You have to respect yourself enough to know that you deserve to be healthy.
+We are burdened with a media that seeks to convince us we should be twig-like to be beautiful which can be very undermining to our self esteem.
 Feeling bad about yourself can lead to typical ‘falling off the wagon’ behaviour – 5 packets of crisps and a large chocolate bar… horribly self destructive.
 So, try and avoid programmes, papers and even books that espouse this sort of nonsense.
 Instead seek out inspirational books, mags and websites that help you feel good and motivated.
-You are beautiful already and deserve to be healthy
+You are beautiful already and deserve to be healthy.

 Portion control – have a look at your plate of food.
 Could it feed 2 people?
 I have a habit of piling a bit too much on there, especially if it’s something I love.
 Better to go for a smaller portion and savour every bite.
 Eat slowly and appreciate the flavours.
 You will feel more satisfied this way than you will wolfing down a much larger quantity of food.
 Your body will also digest properly chewed food better.

 Some worries about wasting food are left over from childhood and frankly rather nonsensical.
 It does not help starving people in other countries if you eat too much food.
 It’s just as wasteful as binning it, having the extra pounds sitting on your body.
 Could some leftovers be popped in the fridge for tomorrow instead?
 Or given to the dog as part of his meal?
-Whatever, it’s better in the bin than on your bum!
+Whatever, it’s better in the bin than making you uncomfortably full!

 However if you have a food or treat that you really adore, don’t deprive yourself of it.
 Just watch the portion size and really enjoy it.
 No stuffing it in your mouth in a hurry while being busy – sit down, relax and fully appreciate it… now and again… One piece of high quality dark chocolate, fully savoured, is far better than a gobbled down large bar of dairy milk any day.

-Look for ways to make your favourite foods healthier: leave the cheese off a pizza and maybe make it wholemeal or with a spelt base; use apple puree in cakes instead of fat; try your own homemade baked chips instead of deep fried; make your own healthy curries; instead of dairy ice cream give soy based ones a try or fruit sorbets…
+Look for ways to make your favourite foods fit with your healthy eating goals: leave the cheese off a pizza and maybe make it wholemeal or with a spelt base; use apple puree in cakes instead of fat; try your own homemade baked chips instead of deep fried; make your own healthy curries; instead of dairy ice cream give soy based ones a try or fruit sorbets…

 Try growing some of your own food.
 This can be as basic as a pot of herbs on a windowsill to digging over a bit of the garden for veggies.
 Both will give you extra nutrition and connection to your food and the latter even some good exercise!